tum-gis/sensor-nodes/Indoor Ambient Monitoring with Seeeduino LoRaWAN/README.md

 - MHZ19B CO2 Sensor – Digital Pin D4
 - Air Quality Sensor - A2

+Apart from this, there is no need of any other wiring in this case.

 ![Hardware](hardware.jpg)

 Once all these connection were made, the board is connected with a computer using a USB cable.
-Further, software part needs to be followed:
+Further, steps of software part needs to be followed:

 ## Software